At McMaster, all undergraduate students take a common first year program, Engineering

 - A dedicated Engineering I 'elliptical' computer lab.
 One of only four in North America.

-- The Engineering Student Services office provides staff to assist our students, with an aim to specifically support first year students.
+- The Engineering Student Services team provides support for our students, with an aim to specifically assist first year students with academic concerns.

 - Engineering Co-op

 and Career Services offers career planning and co-op program

 and the many student groups and activities associated with it provide

 social, academic and personal peer support for engineering students.